 Understanding and complying with the Davis Bacon Act Wages Determination (DBA) is easier if you are aware of these twelve basic concepts:

-The Davis Bacon wage determination applies to laborers and mechanics, as well as provides special provisions for use of unskilled helpers or apprentices.
+The determination applies to laborers and mechanics, as well as provides special provisions for use of unskilled helpers or apprentices.
 Within the general umbrella of “laborers and mechanics” there are many classifications of employees and many job descriptions for those classifications.

 Apprentices and helpers may be used, but to comply with Davis Bacon Act, apprentices and helpers must be employed through programs that are registered with the U.S. Department of Labor (DOL), or with a state program recognized by the U.S. Department of Labor.

-2. Davis Bacon Act Applies to Construction, Alteration or Repair of U.S. Federal Government Public Buildings or Public Works.
+2. Davis Bacon Act Applies to the Construction, Alteration or Repair of U.S. Federal Government Public Buildings or Public Works.

 The government contract must be for “the construction, alteration or repair (including painting and decorating) of public buildings or public works.
-Davis Bacon Act is not limited to buildings, it can apply to highway and other projects.
+Davis Bacon Act is not limited to buildings, it can apply to highways and other projects.

 The Davis-Bacon wages determinations apply to prime contracts, and subcontracts, over $2,000.

 4. Pay Local Prevailing Wage Rates, In Accordance with the Contract’s Prevailing Wage Determination.